synchronizing/httpq/README.md

 resp.feed("Hello world!")
 ```

-The feed mechanism is useful when you want to parse a message in chunks, and manage a socket connection.
+The feed mechanism, different from the other two methods of initializing a message as it can be used with the built-in state machine.

+When parsing a message from a stream the state machine keeps track of *where* in the message the parser is.
+This allows more advance parsing and mechanism to be built.

 ```python
 import socket